 - Previously, a tin coating protected the conductor from corrosion due to rubber insulation that contains sulfur traces for vulcanization.

-- On the other hand, the conductor can undergo annealing, a process that slowly heats and cools it to make it less brittle and more malleable.
+- On the other hand, the conductor can undergo annealing, which slowly heats and cools it to make it less brittle and more malleable.

 - The most commonly used materials are thermosetting or thermoplastic.

 - In most cases, every bunch of insulated conductors features a separate screen to shield it from interference caused by other conductors.
-Manufacturers usually use metallic or semi-metallic braid or tape screen.
+Manufacturers usually use metallic or semi-metallic braid or tape screens.

-- A drain wire is associated with each screen so it can help in screen termination.
+- A drain wire is associated with each screen to help screen termination.

-- Apply a final shield to all insulated conductor bundles to shield radiation and noise, as well as electrical interference from surrounding cables.
+- Apply a final shield to all insulated conductor bundles to shield radiation, noise, and electrical interference from surrounding cables.

 - Manufacturers often use metallic or semi-metallic braid or tape screens.

-- For mechanically protecting the conductor bundle, manufacturers use a steel wire braid or armor.
+- Manufacturers use a steel wire braid or armor to protect the conductor bundle mechanically.
 They also galvanize it to prevent rusting, while tinned copper or bronze phosphorus is a suitable substitute for steel armor.

 - The outer sheath goes over the armor to act as overall mechanical protection.
-This is usually a thermosetting or thermoplastic compound, and it’s often the same material as the bedding.
+This is usually a thermosetting or thermoplastic compound, often the same material as the bedding.

 The outer sheath features color-coding so that users can differentiate between instrumentation, HV, and LV cables.
 Other markings, such as length, are on the outer sheath.